 General Shuler served as the Chairman and CEO of the National Museum of the Mighty Eighth Air Force from June 1992 to May 2004.

 Buck and his wife Annette Fontaine Maury reside in Columbia, SC.
 They have three sons and eight grandchildren.

-Henry and his wife Jan live in Savannah, GA.
+Scott and his wife Deborah reside in Savannah, Georgia.

 Cliff McCurry, attended Armstrong State College from 1966-1968 where he was a member of the basketball team and sophomore class vice-president.
 He transferred to the University of Georgia and graduated in 1971 with a B.B.A. in Risk Management and Insurance.

 Cliff began his career in the insurance industry in 1970 and as a result of his insight and expertise, has attained positions of increasing responsibility, from his initial sales position to that of Chairman of Willis-HRH’s Savannah office and now Vice-Chairman of Seacrest Partners, Inc., one of Georgia’s leading insurance brokerage firms.

 Cliff’s community involvement spans decades and he is widely known for his willingness to put in long hours for worthy causes.
 His past and present community and civic activities include serving in leadership positions on numerous local and regional not-for-profit and community service boards.